trevorswan11/zlx/README.md

 - Zig is in its _very_ early stages at the time of writing this project, so you should expect that behavior may break as the language matures
 - This is a personal project, and will likely be put off to the side when I stop finding things to implement or get sick of writing documentation
     - If you find something glaringly wrong or would just like to contribute, feel free to open an issue or pull request!
-- ChatGPT was used during some parts of the development process, specifically with writing the example language 'tests', writing some redundant code in the builtin modules, and debugging some stubborn bugs.
+- ChatGPT was used during some parts of the development process, specifically with writing the example language 'tests', writing some redundant code/tests for the builtin modules, and debugging some stubborn bugs.
 ChatGPT was also used to make the logo found at the top of this file!

 ## Acknowledgements
 - Thank you to [tylerlaceby’s](https://www.youtube.com/@tylerlaceby) lexer playlist on YouTube, which was incredibly easy to understand and gave me a solid grasp of the building blocks needed to make a lexer and Pratt parser